hanakysela/Polar/README.md

 - option2 to access dropbox files on the internet, not only those stored on C:\

 - individual files
+  - smooting the curves (make them look like in Polar Flow) - or at least dont plot zero values for HR (that is nonsense)
+  - handling situations when I pause the workout and then remember to resume after 5 minutes into the resumed workout
   - pausing vs time stamp
   - during winter time, 6:30 workout starts at 5:30, in summer 10 am workout starts at 8am when reading from tcx
   - run statistics and charts on _merge.csv files